shadow-edge9/CEAM-Task-3D-Image-Classifier/README.md

  ### STEP 1: DATASET CREATION
 Generated solid colour 3D models renderings in Blender with a script generated using AI (I'm not familiar with Blender or the bpy module) and ran the script within Blender to produce 60 randomly generated 3D rendering of cones, cubes and spheres, all in various colours, sizes, orientations and lighting conditions.

-My initial dataset consisted of 72 images (60 Training and 12 Validation).
+My initial dataset consisted of 60 images (48 Training, 12 Validation).
 Later while running my model, it was still doing poorly even at the 3rd Trial, despite tweaking the epochs, adding an extra convolutional layer and even adding greyscale to prevent the model from cheating.

 Therefore, I updated my `Dataset` folder to include **300+ images (60 Validation Images)** which includes:
 * Solid Colour 3D Rendered Figures (different sizes, colours, orientations, lighting conditions)